After this course participants are able to:

 The course is finalized with a digital Cirrus exam.|

 By doing the weekly homework assignments properly, a small bonus can be earned.
+The homework consists of a part that has to be handed in as a PDF in Brightspace and of a part that has to be completed on the online mathematics platform sowiso.nl.
 Note that enforced by the rules and regulations, the bonus can only be used to pass the course if the grade for the final exam is at least 5.0.